-§ 15-7-26 Notice to natural father.
+§ 15-7-26.
+Notice to natural father.

-(a) If the court, after examination, determines that the natural father has not joined in a petition either for the termination of parental rights of a petition for adoption or has not executed a waiver, then the court shall cause inquiry to be made of the mother, as the court in its discretion shall deem appropriate.
+(a) If the court, after examination, determines that the natural father has not joined in a petition either for the termination of parental rights or a petition for adoption or has not executed a waiver, then the court shall cause inquiry to be made of the mother, as the court in its discretion shall deem appropriate.

-(2) If, after the inquiry, the court is able to identify the natural father but his or her whereabouts are unknown, or if the court is unable to identify the natural father, the court, on the basis of all information available, shall determine whether there is a reasonable probability that publication of notice of the proceeding will lead to the ascertainment of his or her identity or whereabouts.
+(2) If, after the inquiry, the court is able to identify the natural father but his whereabouts are unknown, or if the court is unable to identify the natural father, the court, on the basis of all information available, shall determine whether there is a reasonable probability that publication of notice of the proceeding will lead to the ascertainment of his identity or whereabouts.
 If so, the court may order publication in accordance with § 15-7-9.

 (P.L.
 1975, ch.
 274, § 1; P.L.
 1980, ch.
 364, § 2; P.L.
 1996, ch.
 200, § 1; P.L.
 2017, ch.
 451, § 6.)